Podcast episodes

 The defense maintains that all sexual encounters were consensual and that while Combs’ relationships sometimes involved domestic violence, he wasn’t engaged in sex trafficking.
 His lawyer, Marc Agnifilo, has characterized Combs as “simply part of the swinger lifestyle.”

-Potential Penalty |
+Charge | Description | Potential Penalty |

-Allegedly operating a criminal enterprise through his businesses |
+Racketeering Conspiracy | Allegedly operating a criminal enterprise through his businesses | Up to 20 years |

-Sex Trafficking by Force, Fraud or Coercion (2 counts) |
+Sex Trafficking by Force, Fraud or Coercion (2 counts) | Forcing victims into commercial sex acts | 15 years to life per count |

-Transportation to Engage in Prostitution (2 counts) |
+Transportation to Engage in Prostitution (2 counts) | Transporting individuals across state lines for prostitution | Up to 10 years per count |

 The racketeering charge is particularly significant as it allows prosecutors to present evidence of a pattern of alleged criminal behavior spanning many years.
 Under the Racketeer Influenced and Corrupt Organizations Act (RICO), prosecutors must prove Combs participated in a criminal enterprise through a pattern of racketeering activity.